anyscale/templates/templates/fine-tune-llm_v2/cookbooks/bring_your_own_data/README.md

     ```bash
     aws s3 sync s3://<bucket_name>/<path_to_data_dir>/ myfiles/
     ```
 2. The default object storage bucket configured for you in your workspace uses Anyscale-managed credentials internally.
 It is recommended to reset the credentials you provided so as to not interfere with the Anyscale-managed access setup.
-For example, if your Anyscale hosted cloud is on AWS, then adding your AWS credentials means that `aws` can't access the default object storage bucket anymore.
+For example, if your Anyscale hosted cloud is on AWS, then adding your AWS credentials to your private bucket means that `aws` can't access the default object storage bucket (`$ANYSCALE_ARTIFACT_STORAGE`) anymore.
 Thus, reset your credentials by simply setting the relevant environment variables to the empty string.
 3. Next, you can upload your data to `$ANYSCALE_ARTIFACT_STORAGE` via the relevant cli (AWS S3/ GCS depending on your Anyscale Cloud).
 For example:

     GCP: